-Director of Bands
+Director of Bands (1981-2015)

 Professor Gookin received the M.M. in Music Education from the University of Oregon School of Music in 1977 and the B.M in Music Education and Trombone Performance from the University of Montana in 1971.

-Professor Gookin has appeared as clinician, adjudicator, and conductor in the United States, Canada, Japan, Southeast Asia, and Europe.
-He is former principal trombone of the Eugene and Yakima Symphony Orchestras, and is currently the Artistic Director and Conductor of the Seattle Wind Symphony.
-Gookin resides in Ellensburg, Washington with his wife Karen, who teaches English at CWU and performs on piccolo and flute with the Yakima Symphony Orchestra.
+Professor Gookin has appeared as clinician, adjudicator, and conductor in the United States, Canada, Japan, Southeast Asia, the Middle East, and Europe.
+He is a Yamaha Performing Artist and remains active as a conductor and music educator.
+Gookin resides in Ellensburg, Washington with his wife Karen, who is Emeritus Professor of English at CWU and recently retired on piccolo and flute from the Yakima Symphony Orchestra.

 Contact Professor Gookin

 The world-renowned Aspen String Trio will bring its special brand of musical excellence to Central“Firefighter’s Creed” Chosen For National Music Publishing Release